Updated: 11/29/2022 | Fine Dining Review of Arpège in Paris, France

 Prior to plating my dish, the server brought the loaf of meat over for me to examine.
 It smelled incredible and I was disappointed I had to share it.

-The meat was very tender and the flavors were definitively French cuisine.
+The meat was very tender and the flavors were definitively representative of traditional French cuisine.
 The dish was not heavily seasoned and you could taste the natural flavors of the lamb and fowl.
 It was probably my favorite dish of the day and solidified why I can never become vegetarian.

 Arpège Pros and Cons